Center for Education

 Spaces in the Center

 The Simpson Center for Education includes three spaces for learning.
 The education lobby is a reception space and much more.
-At times, it also hosts hands-on interpretive activities, as well as faculty and student artwork.
+At times, it also hosts hands-on interpretive activities.
 This space is an important component during each First Thursday event at the museum, as well as other events.

 The Roehm Family Art-making Studio is an additional learning space in the center.
-This fully stocked studio, which includes art-making materials and infrastructure, will host art therapy groups, wellness activities, family day drop-in art-making, tour group sensory activities, teacher professional development, and children’s programs throughout the year.
+This fully stocked studio, which includes art-making materials and infrastructure, hosts art therapy groups, wellness activities, family art lab, open studio, drawing workshops, teacher professional development, and special programs throughout the year.

-The new Patrick and Jane Martin Commons, which can seat approximately 90 individuals, will host mission-based artist talks, workshops, discussions, performances, conferences, school field trip lunches, and other large group gatherings.
+The new Patrick and Jane Martin Commons, which can seat approximately 90 individuals, hostsmission-based artist talks, workshops, discussions, performances, school field trip lunches, tour guide training, and other large group gatherings.

 Research, courses, and creative work